Every honest question we get, answered straight. If yours isn't here, email anyway.

 How TrueCal stacks up against traditional trackers.

-TrueCal replaces manual searches with natural language and AI-powered portion estimates.
+TrueCal replaces manual searches with natural language and AI-assisted portion estimates.

 Lose It is a traditional tracker.
 TrueCal focuses on conversational logging through ChatGPT.